 The Superintendent shall not assign the relative of a school Principal to the school where the Principal is assigned unless the relative is not the spouse and was employed in that school during the 1989-90 school year.
 No spouse of a Principal shall be assigned to the school where the Principal is assigned unless the spouse was assigned in that school during the 1989-90 school year and there is no other position in the District for which the spouse is certified or unless the spouse was employed in the 1989-90 school year and the District has no more than one (1) elementary school, one (1) middle school, and one (1) high school.
 A Principal’s spouse employed in the Principal’s school shall be evaluated by another school administrator.1

-Teachers who refuse assignments must notify in writing the Superintendent not later than thirty (30) days before the first student attendance day of the school year.References:
+Teachers who refuse assignments must notify in writing the Superintendent not later than thirty (30) days before the first student attendance day of the school year.

+The Superintendent shall not assign a certified employee to an alternative education program as defined in KRS 160.380 as part of any disciplinary action pursuant to KRS 161.790 or as part of a corrective action plan established pursuant to the District’s evaluation plan.

+References:

 1KRS 160.380; OAG 76-360